 The layer of bone referred to as the lamina is also sometimes known as the vertebral arch.
 This vertebral arch is in place as a form of protection wrapped around the spine.
 The spinal cord resides within the spinal canal, which in patients suffering from stenosis is narrowing.
 The spinal cord in a healthy adult begins at the base of the brain and flows down into the lumbar spine, ending in a grouping of nerves referred to as the “cauda equina.”

 Traditionally, patients needing a laminectomy would undergo an open laminectomy procedure.
 During an open laminectomy, the surgeon will use invasive techniques in order to reveal the spinal canal and remove the lamina.
 A typical open laminectomy includes:

-- The surgeon will make an initial 3- to 4-inch longitudinal midline incision in the back.
+- *The surgeon will make a 3- to 4-inch incision midline in the back. *

-- The incision is closed with stitches or staples.
+- This incision is closed postoperatively with stitches or staples.

 Though a traditional open laminectomy provides a slightly easier recovery than an open fusion, the procedure still requires a 2- to 6-day hospital stay as with any major surgery./ Also, due to the invasive nature of the procedure, a long recovery time is anticipated as with any procedure that cuts and tears through vital muscles and ligaments.

 Choosing to undergo traditional open neck or back surgery is never an easy decision, specifically relating to the lower success rates and longer recovery times.
 Laser Spine Institute offers patients suffering from stenosis an alternative endoscopic procedure known as a laminotomy.
 During the laminotomy, the surgeon will use a series of tubes to dilate the muscle and reach the lamina, significantly lowering the risk and increasing effectiveness.
 The surgeon will create a working window within the lamina in order to remove any bone or disc material pressing again the spinal canal.